karthigeyanrgs/karthigeyanrgs.github.io/_pages/about.md

 - experience: View my professional experience and achievements
 - education: Display my educational background
 - contact: Show ways to get in touch with me
-- blog: Read my latest technical posts
-- gallery: View my travel memories
-- clear: Clear the terminal screen
+- clear: Clear the terminal screen`;
-- help: Show this help message`;
     },
     about: function() {
       return "I'm Karthigeyan, a Lead Engineer in Autonomy at Ati Motors.
 I specialize in Reinforcement Learning, Nvidia Isaac Sim, and VSLAM technologies.";